SebastianSolisFenger/my-portfolio-microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-my-portfolio-microverse

-This is my portfolio to showcase my education, qualifications, skills, training, experiences, projects, resume.
+This is my portfolio for both, mobile and desktop versions, to showcase my education, qualifications, skills, training, experiences, projects, etc.

 ## Built With